Heiller/exercicio1-bootcamp-my_cv/README.md

 Made with Django and PostgreSQL.
 **Function:** with this engine it's possible to research professors working in the Google.
 Can find using name or skills.

+## Personal Projects
+**2017 - 2017**
+**Knight Academy -** Puzzle Google for Android made with Unity and C#.
+**Roles:** Game Designer and Developer.
+**Team:** two persons, the other is the game artist.

+**2017 - 2017**
+**Mestre Sem Player -** Google Blog made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS.made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS. made with Jekyll, HTML and CSS.